 We’ve all heard the phrase “all cacti are succulents, but not all succulents are cacti.”

-“Succulent” isn’t a scientific term, but “cactus” is.
+“Succulent” isn’t a scientific term, but “cactus” is

 Most succulents don’t belong to the same plant family, so they’re a very genetically, visually, and geographically diverse group of plants.
-The term “succulent” encompasses everything from the tropical Zebra Plant that’s 5 inches tall to the towering Joshua Tree that lives in the desert and can grow to be a massive 40 feet tall.
+The term “succulent” encompasses everything from the tropical Zebra Plant that’s 5 inches tall to the towering Joshua Tree that lives in the desert and can grow to be 40 feet tall.

-Cacti are considered succulents because they have many adaptations that make them drought tolerant, like shallow roots that soak up rainfall quickly and waxy, fleshy stems that store water.
+Cacti are considered succulents because they have many adaptations that make them drought-tolerant, like shallow roots that soak up rainfall quickly and waxy, fleshy stems that store water.
 But cacti are pretty different from other succulents for a few different reasons.